techiescamp/linux-foundation-coupon/README.md

 - KCNA + KCSA Exam Bundle ($203 Savings) [kube.promo/kcna-kcsa](https://kube.promo/kcna-kcsa)

 >Note: You have one year of validity to appear for the certification exam after registration

+💰 **Savings Tip:** If you haven't done any Kubernetes certification yet, the best savings are on the Kubestronaut Bundle with **40% savings**

+>Note: This offer in few days.
+So hurry up and make use of this offer before it expires.

 ## Up to 35% OFF Linux Foundation Site-Wide Discount